Bat Creek Stone – photo by Scott Wolter

 Translation of Bat Creek Stone using 8th century BC Phoenician Script

 The language is not Hebrew but Anglo or Old English as has been noted in other Adena Tablets from the nearby Ohio area.
-This does not mean it is a fraud but that there is a major part of history that has been obliterated and not yet recovered.
+This does not mean it is a fraud but that there is a major part of history that has not yet been recovered.
 The impossible idea that this stone is -valid- because it is in English/Anglo written in Phoenician letters is an idea that will be expounded upon in further posts.
 The reader should understand that academics tell us English (Anglo) originated 1300 years after this alphabet was in use or 500 AD.
 (See Sator Rotas post.)

-If the dot means ‘eye’ with sound ‘i’ then it translates as follows (see image below):
+It translates as follows (see image below):

 ……………or filling in a bit: